Choosing a Floorball Stick

 - RIGHT – right hand holds the stick lower

 Stiffness is one of the most important parameters.
 It is indicated by numbers 23 – 40, which signify number of millimetres, by which 1m long stick bends when bended by the power of 30N (30 kg).
 The lower the number, the stiffer the stick.
-When playing with a stiffer stick, the players have to use more power while shooting, otherwise the stick won’t bend sufficiently.
+When playing with a stiffer stick, players have to use more power while shooting, otherwise the stick won’t bend sufficiently.

 Approximate flex values:

 - men 23-29 mm

 - professionals 23-27 mm

 - 50-60 kg - 30-32 mm

 - 60-75 kg - 27-30 mm

 - 75-90 kg - 25-27 mm